 The call center offers a similar experience.
 A while back I called about a technical issue.
-I quickly reached a tech support agent who could help me with my specific problem.
+I quickly reached a tech support associate who could help me with my specific problem.
 Not only did he walk me through the fix—assisted by a database that provided him with my computer's exact specifications based on its serial number—but he also suggested a product that would enhance my system.
 Yes, I bought it.
 Happily.
 It worked as he said, so it was a double win: satisfied customer whose intent to repurchase and likelihood to recommend increased; cost of service defrayed slightly by a purchase targeted to exactly what was needed, ensuring no further issues.

 Apple's website, clean and user friendly, delivers an experience that matches its "live" channels.
 Product purchase pages step visitors through options to help select the right products; self-service is robust.
 Can't resolve your issue?
 Click to make an in-store appointment at the Genius Bar.

 The beauty of Apple's multichannel customer experience lies in its customer focus, simplicity, and consistency.
 Customers know what they're going to get.
 It's Apple through and through.